LABEL STYLES - ALBUMS

 The most prolific outsourcing of Beatles vinyl production was to His Master's Voice (New Zealand).
 Between 1966 and 1987, HMV (New Zealand)—renamed EMI (New Zealand) on 1 May 1972—regularly supplemented Australian vinyl supplies.

 The first heavy reliance on HMV (New Zealand) came in mid/late 1967.
 Sgt Pepper's Lonely Hearts Club Band had just been released and EMI (Australia) was committing most of its press-time to it.
 When The Rolling Stones' Their Satanic Majesties Request came out in early 1968, it simply became too much for EMI (Australia) to handle.
 From late 1967 into 1969, HMV (New Zealand) pressed a considerable amount of titles for EMI (Australia), including the Beatles back-catalogue and almost every 'best of' compilation still in print; roughly 30 titles but potentially more.
 By mid-1969, EMI (Australia) once again had things under control and seemed to rely little on HMV/EMI (New Zealand) throughout the 1970s.
-Indeed, there is more evidence of EMI (Australia) sending sleeves across to New Zealand.

 The next major use of EMI (New Zealand) was in 1981, when John Lennon's death sent sales of Beatles and related albums into a frenzy.
 Demand for Lennon and Beatles titles was such that EMI (Australia)'s computer system temporarily broke down under the strain.
 And even with its recently updated fully automated pressing plant, EMI (Australia) simply couldn't keep up.
 Almost all Beatles and many related albums were pressed by EMI (New Zealand) throughout 1981 and into 1982.
-By 1983 demand had settled and EMI (Australia) could once again cover in-house.
+By mid-1982 demand had settled and EMI (Australia) could once again cover in-house.

 BLUE (1965-67)